Daquiver1/Frontend-Grading-Assignment/README.md

 4. Submit a pull request for review.

 Please adhere to the project's coding standards and provide clear and detailed pull request descriptions.

+## What I learnt

+1. I learnt how to create and set up my app with create-react-app.
+2. I learnt how to debug code using the error messages I get.
+3. Understood the principles of component based design of web applications, notably SPAs.
+4. Integration of Boostrap components and responsive design into my project.